spatha0011/spatha_vsd-hdp/Day7/README.md

 #### SPEF-Based Timing Analysis

-Here's the same OpenSTA static timing analysis flow with the addition of reading a SPEF file for parasitic information:
+Here's the same OpenSTA static timing analysis flow with the addition of reading a **SPEF file** for parasitic information:

-Using this flow, you can perform a more accurate timing analysis by incorporating parasitic RC data from the SPEF file—leading to improved slack estimation and better timing closure insights.
+Using this flow, you can perform a more accurate timing analysis by incorporating parasitic RC data from the SPEF file - leading to improved slack estimation and better timing closure insights.

 ```shell
 read_liberty /OpenSTA/examples/nangate45_slow.lib.gz